SuperOfficeDocs/superoffice-docs/user-guide/en/sale/saint/admin/select-image-for-status.md

 In SuperOffice CRM you have the option of searching for companies, contacts or projects using statuses that you define in Settings and maintenance.
 For example, you can search for companies with a specific status and add them to a selection.

-If you only want to use statuses for searching, you can uncheck **Visualise**, so that the status image is not shown on the company card, contact card or project card.
+If you only want to use statuses for searching, you can uncheck **Visualize**, so that the status image is not shown on the company card, contact card or project card.

 ## What would you like to do now?